dcunited001/dcunited001.github.io/_posts/semioteleology.md

 #### Dynasties

+- what are the methods of inheretence of power called?

 - three families close to the japanese emperor for hundreds of years
   - how this served the best interests of the japanese culture
     - before, during and after the time of Nobunaga